 1. Positive Self-Talk and Mindfulness

-I have a very active imagination, and have to talk myself down multiple times a day, but I'm getting better at putting things in perspective and practicing gratitude.
+I'm getting better at putting things in perspective and practicing gratitude.
 When it's all said and done, there are very few things that truly matter.
 That Don't Sweat The Small Stuff guy had a point.